 A cemetery wouldn't look like a cemetery if there wasn't a fence to separate the dead from the living.
 Make sure you contain all of your potential zombies with a rusty cemetery fence that requires only a few tools, some PVC pipes and wood.
 Remember, the fence isn't there to keep you out; it's there to keep them in.

 Build a Witch Hitting a Tree

 Having a witch as a decoration in your yard is almost a given.
-Why not add a touch of humor to your Halloween decor with this witch hitting a tree?
-Make her a cautionary tale: you can tell the kids she was texting while flying.
+Why not add a touch of humor to your Halloween yard decorations with this witch hitting a tree?
+Dress her in a witch hat, and don't forget the broom.
+Make her a cautionary tale: You can tell the kids she was texting while flying.

 Don't just hang cobwebs this Halloween!
-Include some large black spiders made from household items.
+Take your DIY ideas to the next level when you include some large black spiders made from household items.
 Not only will you up the creepiness factor in your bushes and trees, but these fake spiders will put all of those leftover egg cartons and toilet paper rolls to good use.

 There is a shudder-inducing quality to spiders who build oversized webs.
-Tap into that fear with a simple spiderweb decoration.
-Artfully knotted string and plenty of fake spiders will make this an easy project to complete in an afternoon, and scare everyone all night long.
+Tap into that fear with a simple spiderweb Halloween craft.
+Artfully knotted string and plenty of fake spiders will make this an easy project to complete in an afternoon, and it is sure to scare everyone all night long.

-For a look that isn't quite so intimidating, these gorgeous pumpkins made from fresh flowers, raffia and wooden sticks are a unique and colorful addition to your halloween decor.
+For a look that isn't quite so intimidating, these gorgeous pumpkins made from fresh flowers, raffia and wooden sticks are a unique and colorful addition to your DIY Halloween decor.
 Choose seasonal flowers to add some color to your doorstep on Halloween night.